attilamacskasy/openidsync/README.md

 5) **Optional maintenance**
 - Option **10** redacts generated passwords from the credentials CSV after you store them elsewhere.
+- Option **13** exports a VPN-ready CSV (`firstName,lastName,comment`) for the OpenGWTools Roadwarriors module.
+Each item from a user's Entra ID **Office location** field becomes a separate row in the output, so a value like `Dell7720,iPhone12ProMax,IndustrialPC001` yields three device assignments.
+Users with no Office location text are skipped, and the export always overwrites the previous file (writing a header-only CSV if nobody has devices yet).
 - Option **99** exits the dashboard; requirements stay cached so the next run jumps straight to the expanded menu.

 CSV mode is still available any time—change the source via option **7** or pass `-Source CSV` on the command line for non-interactive runs: